battenworks/tf/app/tf/README.md

 Your configuration already matches the changes detected above.
 If you'd like to update the Terraform state to match, create and apply a refresh-only plan.
 ```

-#
 ## Use tf off
 For rapid development of Terraform config.
-This command modifies all files but `backend.tf`, so the next `apply` will tear down the resources.
+This command modifies all config files but `backend.tf`, so the next `apply` will tear down the resources.
 Used in conjunction with `tf on`.
 ```
 tf off
 ```
 - Adds the `.off` extension to all config files in the current directory (with the exception of `backend.tf`).

-#
 ## Use tf on
 For rapid development of Terraform config.
-This command modifies all files so the next `apply` will stand up the resources.
+This command modifies all config files so the next `apply` will stand up the resources.
 Used in conjunction with `tf off`.
 ```
 tf on
 ```